johlar/poddy/README.md

 2. Install, build and package the application

-`cd poddy && npm install && npm run build && npm run package`
+`cd poddy && npm install && npm package`

 3. Make it available in your shell